What is a locum doctor?

 What are the benefits of locuming?

 Doctors choose to locum for many reasons.
-The shorter shifts and flexibility offered allows doctors to fit the work around their lifestyle and pursue their passions..
-Locum work allows doctors to travel the country and have adventures, and some doctors even make a lifestyle out of it.
-Locuming can be a great way to learn new skills, and work across a variety of hospitals, or get your rural hours up..
+The shorter shifts and flexibility offered allow doctors to fit the work around their lifestyle and pursue their passions..
+Locum work allows doctors to travel the country and have adventures.
+Some doctors even make a lifestyle out of it.
+Locuming can be a great way to learn new skills and work across various hospitals or get your rural hours up..
 Many doctors who have experienced burnout say a shift to locum work helped them reclaim work/life balance.

 How do I find locum work?

 A locum recruitment agency, like Medrecruit, can help place you in locum roles that suit your career or lifestyle goals.
-When perusing the locum lifestyle most doctors choose to work with a medical agency because the agency takes care of all the logistics including booking travel and accommodation - which in most cases is covered.
-Medrecruit's service is completely free for doctors, we are paid a finders fee by the hospital or clinic for saving them time and providing the right candidate.
+When considering the locum lifestyle, most doctors choose to work with a medical agency because the agency takes care of all the logistics, including booking travel and accommodation—which, in most cases, is covered.
+Medrecruit's service is completely free for doctors.
+We are paid a finders fee by the hospital or clinic to save them time and provide the right candidate.

 How are locum doctors paid?

-Locum doctors are paid by the hospital or clinic.
-As a locum you are paid as a contractor.
+The hospital or clinic pays locum doctors.
+As a locum, you are paid as a contractor.
 Your tax structure will be different.
-In Australia, you will need to provide an Australian Business Number.
+In Australia, you must provide an Australian Business Number.
 In New Zealand, you may need to register for GST.

-When you register with Medrecruit you get access to over 2,000 doctor jobs all over Australasia.
+When you register with Medrecruit, you can access over 2,000 doctor jobs in Australia.